Why Get Your Continuing Education Credits from CWEE?

 As a Consultant:

-Electrical Codes and Standards Specialist / Writer with 9 nationally publish magazine articles on electrical subjects
+Writer with nine nationally published magazine articles on electrical subjects

 Seminar Presenter Nationally and Internationally for the International Association of Electrical Inspectors